George Zinkhan: Death

-Zinkhan's red Jeep Liberty was found on the night of April 30, 2009, in northwest Clarke County, Georgia.
+Zinkhan's red Jeep Liberty was found on the night of April 30, 2009, in northwest Clarke County, Georgia, which is coextensive with Athens.
 Cadaver dogs located Zinkhan's body on May 9, 2009, approximately one mile from the Jeep.

 Investigators said that Zinkhan used a shovel to dig a 15 to 18 in grave in the woods behind Cleveland Road Elementary, lay down in it, took an old wooden pallet he had covered with dirt and debris and pulled it over top of the hole.
 He then fired a single shot from a .38-caliber handgun into his head.

 Zinkhan's body was claimed by a son from a previous marriage one day before it was scheduled for burial in a pauper's grave.